The Burning (1981 film): Conception

-During his discussion with film critic Alan Jones on the commentary track of MGM's DVD, Maylam said that once he came on board things moved very quickly.
+During his discussion with film critic Alan Jones on the audio commentary of MGM's DVD, Maylam said that once he came on board things moved very quickly.
 The screenplay was written in just six weeks and was sculpted to conform to the emerging genre conventions of the time.
-As it was, the film takes place mostly outside and is set in summer, so there was only a small window of opportunity to make the film or, perhaps, have to wait until the following year.
+As the film takes place mostly outside and is set in summer, the production had a small window of opportunity in which to make the film or it risked having to wait until the following year.
 Knowing that the slasher craze would not last forever, and wanting to get their film released before it fizzled out, the producers rushed into production.
-The screenplay was written by Peter Lawrence and Harvey's brother, Bob Weinstein.
-Again, showing a knowledge of the then in-vogue conventions of the slasher movie, the script showcased a murder every ten minutes in the script.
-It was Maylam's idea to make Cropsy's weapon-of-choice gardening shears.
+The screenplay was written by Peter Lawrence and Harvey's brother Bob Weinstein.
+Again, reflecting an understanding of slasher movie conventions of the time, the script featured a murder every ten minutes in the script.
+It was Maylam's idea to make gardening shears Cropsy's weapon of choice.

 The film originally had a different ending.
 A script dated July 6, 1980 shifted the location to one much more in keeping with a summer camp slasher.
 Originally, the showdown was to take place in a boathouse.
-The other big change is that Todd ends up as the "final boy" rather than as the heroic adult, and Alfred is killed by Cropsy.
+Another big change is that Todd ends up as the "final boy" rather than as the heroic adult, and Alfred is killed by Cropsy.
 Other changes included an excised character named Alan, who was to be the love interest for Tiger.
 This version also ends with a campfire scene, but the last line is different: "...And every year he seeks revenge for the terrible things those kids did to him ... every year he kills!"

 The production company became Miramax, named after Harvey and Bob Weinstein's parents, Miriam and Max, who helped fund the picture.
 The budget is reported to have been between $500,000 and $1.5 million, although the latter is more often cited.
-Cohl admitted that the fact that most of the people behind the production were relatively new to the movie business did cause some problems, and the film did go over budget — with them underestimating how much money would have to be spent on behind-the-scenes elements.
+Cohl admitted that the relatively inexperienced filmmakers underestimated production costs, which caused the movie to go over budget.